REPTILE HEATING.

 Infrared Heat Bulbs: These

-heat they must be used with ceramic fittings.
+must be used with ceramic fittings.

 Heat Rocks, Heat Pads, and Under Substrate Heating